Eurydia/notes-on-clean-programming-language/content/_index.md

 #### Constant Expressions

 They are computed only once.
-Multiple reference to the same expression will result in sharing of the expression.
+Multiple reference to the same expression will result in sharing of that expression.

 A control constant expression may be written as follows